Despite living with chronic migraine, Ciara O’Rourke knows she’ll never regret her decision to have children.

 I have wanted to be a mother for as long as I can remember.
-Some of my earliest memories are of me cuddling my dolls to within an inch of their lives while mimicking my mother as she went around her daily duties.
+Some of my earliest memories are of me cuddling dolls within an inch of their lives while mimicking my mother.

-I had a great role model in my own mother and my dream was to emulate her.
-I sometimes pity my little brother as he was born when I was eight, which for me, was the perfect age to commence my mothering duties.
-That poor child was picked up and played with at every given opportunity – I had to be with him all the time.
+I had a great role model in my mother, and my dream was to emulate her.
+I sometimes pity my little brother as he was born when I was eight, which was the perfect age to commence my mothering duties.
+That poor child was picked up and played with at every opportunity – I had to be with him all the time.
 I knew from a very early age that this was something that had to be in my future.

 Migraine vs motherhood

 I had been diagnosed with chronic migraine and was having headaches almost every day.
 I could have between two to three severe migraine attacks per month, which sometimes left me bedbound for up to three days.
 The diagnosis played heavily on my heart.
-Not only did I worry about how I would manage a pregnancy, but also how I would be able to care for a newborn when there were parts of the month when I could barely care for myself.
+I worried about how I would manage pregnancy and then a newborn.
+There were parts of the month when I could barely care for myself.